 - If you are preparing and e-Filing your incomes taxes for the first time and are over the age of 16, enter $0 - as in the number zero - as your prior year AGI.

-- If you e-Filed or filed a 2019 return, however, for any reason your prior year tax return - currently, 2019 - has not yet been processed by the IRS, enter $0 - as in the number zero - as your prior year AGI.
+- If you e-Filed or filed a 2019 return and, for any reason, your prior year tax return - currently 2019 - has not yet been processed by the IRS, enter $0 - as in the number zero - as your prior year AGI.

 - If you submitted a Non-Filers or Simple Return for 2019, enter $1 - as in the number 1 - as your prior year AGI when you eFile your 2020 return.